 Beef Burgers: 100% Pure Beef

-These generically named burger patties come in a blue plastic resealable bag, are 85% lean, and have only one ingredient.
+These generically named burger patties come in a plastic resealable bag.
+They are either 75% lean (in a yellow pouch) or 85% lean (in a blue pouch), and have only one ingredient.

 From a cost / value position, the simply named Beef Burgers is our pick among the options in our local store.
 The Cattleman’s Ranch Angus Burgers are also worth a look, although you’ll pay a little more.
 I’ll let someone else sort out the Extra Value burgers.